c86amik/spring-rabbitmq-consumer-masterclass/README.md

 * The application will start in the port <strong>7115</strong>

 ### Testing
-* Once the application started it will consume all the 5 messages in the Queue as published earlier and will proint the data in the console
+* Once the application started it will consume all the 5 messages in the Queue as published earlier and will print the data in the console